cyrusimap/cyrus-imapd/docsrc/imap/download/packagers.rst

 With the introduction of version 3.0, the defaults for some settings have changed.
 Please consult :ref:`upgrade` for details.

+New features
+############

+There are several features either new to version 3.0, or newly improved.
+Some of these may be features which previously were not considered ripe for packaging, but merit new consideration.

+Please see the release notes :ref:`relnotes-3.0.0-changes` for more details and other recent changes.

+*   Conversations

+    *   Server-side threading with reduced protocol chatter for mobile or other high-latency clients.
+    *   Required for JMAP support.
+    *   See the ``conversations`` options in :cyrusman:`imapd.conf(5)`

+*   JMAP

+    *   JSON Mail Access Protocol
+    *   Follow-on successor to IMAP ("J comes after I") with a special focus on mobile and other clients with high-latency or unreliable connectivity.
+    *   Includes Calendaring, Contacts, Conversations, message delivery.
+    *   See ``httpmodules`` in :cyrusman:`imapd.conf(5)`

+*   Xapian

+    *   Higher quality full-text search support.
+    *   Required for JMAP support.
+    *   See the ``search_engine`` option in :cyrusman:`imapd.conf(5)`
+        and ``doc/README.xapian`` in the source distribution.

+*   Archive partitions

+    *   Automatically migrate messages from posh, fast storage (think SSD) to cheap, slow storage (spinning rust).
+    *   Requires addition of an archive partition for each data partition.
+    *   See ``archive_*`` options in :cyrusman:`imapd.conf(5)`

+*   Backup

+    *   Replication-based backup to dedicated instance with efficient, compact scheme.
+    *   See :ref:`Cyrus Backups <cyrus-backups>`

+Please consider enabling these features in the :cyrusman:`imapd.conf(5)` you ship  in your packages.

 Services in ``/etc/services``
 =============================